jkuusto/rpg-random-encounters/README.md

 (venv) PS> Get-Content schema.sql | psql -U username -d databasename (venv) PS> Get-Content data.pgdump | psql -U username -d databasename
 ```
+Note: It is important to populate the database with data.pgdump.
+Without it, the app will not have any preset data.

 You can now start the app with the following command:
 ```